 Making use of abundant natural resources

-By using abundant natural resources across numerous sites, Envusa is helping decarbonise the industry, support the resilience of the local electricity supply systems and catalyse South Africa's renewable energy sector as part of the country's broader clean and renewable energy transition.
+By using abundant natural resources across numerous sites, Envusa is supporting the resilience of local electricity supply systems and acting as a catalyst for South Africa's renewable energy sector as part of the country's broader clean and renewable energy transition.

 Bringing solar power to one of the world’s deepest diamond mines